salrashid123/aws_hmac/README.md

 1. Wrap the secret using KMS and access it via TINK.
 2. Embed the secret into an HSM an access it via PKCS11
-3. Embed the secret into an TM an access it via go-tpm
+3. Embed the secret into an TPM an access it via go-tpm
+4. Embed the secret into an Vault an access it via Vault APIs

 >> NOTE: This code is NOT Supported by Google; its just a POC. caveat emptor